 No matter what age you are, there are times you square up a fastball perfectly on the sweet spot but hit a ground ball.
-This part of the discussion is called, simple geometry.
+This part of the discussion is called simple geometry.

 If you’ve shot a basketball, you know that you can’t just throw the ball in a straight line to score, you need to arc it over the rim to get it through the hoop.

-Hitting a home run in baseball is the same thing, except the hoop is hundreds of feet away.
+Hitting a home run in baseball is the same thing, except the “hoop” is hundreds of feet away.
 If you hit the ball perpendicular to the ground, it will never get over a fence, because at your belt buckle the ball is only about 3 feet off the ground, not to mention gravity.
 Your best bet for a base hit is to get the ball past the infield.

-So we watch the Home Run Derby before the All-Star game in amazement at the towering monster shots.
+So we watch the Home Run Derby before Major League Baseball’s All-Star game in amazement at the towering monster shots.
 Nobody likes watching the grounders or strikeouts.

-None of us are ever going to hit a ball as hard as Barry Bonds, Giancarlo Stanton or Yoenis Céspedes.
+None of us are ever going to hit a ball as hard as Barry Bonds, Giancarlo Stanton, Josh Donaldson or Yoenis Céspedes.
 But we can learn where we are and what launch angle is best for us.

 Home Run Hitters

 We would all like to be the guy hitting the walk-off homers for our team.
 If you have a swing made for distance, you may want to invest some time in figuring out how to get a little more lift into your swing.

 Over the off-season I’ve been working out at Baseball Rebellion in Durham.
-Besides a very clean, well-lit facility they also have HitTrax set up in 4 of the batting tunnels.
-That allows me see the results of each time I hit the ball, regardless of if I’m doing tee work, soft-toss, hitting off the pitching machine or regular batting practice with a hitting coach
+Besides a very clean, well-lit facility they also have HitTrax set up in 4 of the batting cages.
+That allows me to see the results each time I hit the ball, regardless of if I’m doing tee work, soft-toss, hitting off the pitching machine or regular batting practice with a hitting coach